Grass Island, aka Tap Mun Chau, in Hong Kong is a great place to visit. You have hiking trails, cultural temple and mouth-watering meals.

 Hiking is addictive, and I am going to stick to this addiction.
-Man, how time flies.
-We celebrated the last saturday with a day trip to one of the outlying islands in Hong Kong – Tap Mun Chau; or also known as Grass Island in english.
+We celebrated the last Saturday with a day trip to one of the outlying islands in Hong Kong – Tap Mun Chau; or also known as Grass Island in English.
 It is a perfect place for adventure seekers, campers, hikers, family picnic and kit flying.
-Although I’m sure the view would be greener in spring or summer, the view was nonetheless lovely in this cold december.
+Although I’m sure the view would be greener in spring or summer, the view was nonetheless lovely in the cold December.

 We went to Grass Island for a day trip (otherwise we would be camping there).
 Met everyone at the bus terminal in Sai Kung (getting to Sai Kung).
 From there, we took bus 94 to Wong Shek Pier (second last stop).
 There are other methods to get to Wong Shek Pier too.
 From the pier, we had to take a ferry to the island.
 The ferry costs HKD$14 per trip and takes 25min.
 There is another method, which is to take the smaller boats.
 They cost HKD$20 but it takes only 7min.
 We took the ferry to Grass Island and took the boat back.

 This island is like a fishing village, and many villagers sell their dried seafood for a living.
 I think it’s always gorgeous to see the different type of life in Hong Kong.
 Living in the city (in Singapore and Hong Kong), makes me so used to skyscrapers that sometimes I forget the other part of life.
 The life here is so peaceful, so much slower and so much more connected to mother nature.
 I guess the grass is really greener on the other side, in Grass Island.

 The ferry took longer because they went to another port before going to Tap Mun Chau’s port.